Safety & environment at the Dunkirk LNG terminal

 Other checks and security standards have been established, in particular those linked to fires from leaks:

 In the summer of 2015, in preparation of the first filling of the reservoir and its subsequent use, orders (signed by the Mairie de Loon-Plage and the Préfecutre Maritime de la Manche) made new access restrictions official.
-Thus, access to the beach within 300 m of the terminal is forbidden as well as navigation within 300 m of the wharf and dikes is prohibited.
-The goal: in the case of an incident at the terminal, outside people are less affected.
+Thus, access to the beach within 300 meters of the terminal is forbidden as well as navigation within 300 meters of the wharf and dikes is prohibited.
+The goal is to ensure the safety of outside people in the event of an accident.

 Also note: On February 1, 2016, an access agreement to the Clipon site was signed between Dunkerque LNG, the Grand Port Maritime de Dunkerque, the Conseil Départemental du Nord and the associations and government environmental actors.
 This allows environmental actors to pursue their observation studies while respecting constraints of the methane terminal's operation.

 Dunkirk LNG's objective is to maintain a high level of environmental standards.
 This commitment involves the ecological promotion of the non-built spaces of the site.
 The compensatory measures aim to safeguard the biodiversity of the places with:

 - the development of a reception area for migratory birds in the municipality of Gravelines, with an area of 20 hectares, called "Sensitive natural area of Hems Saint-Pol";

 - the development of an area which will be used for the preservation of biodiversity on 4.5 hectares;

 - the reconstitution of avifauna habitats and the dune ecosystem with the creation of salt marshes serving as a feeding place for birds;

 - the creation of an access development zone for fishermen.